needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

 ## Raw image planes

+> [!NOTE]
-**Note:** An image "plane", in this context, refers to a channel used in the video format.
+> An image "plane", in this context, refers to a channel used in the video format.
 It's not a planar surface and not related to an `ARPlane`.

 Most video formats use a YUV encoding variant, where Y is the luminance plane, and the UV plane(s) contain chromaticity information.
 U and V can be interleaved or separate planes, and there might be additional padding per pixel or per row.